-Coalition: The Long Island Health Collaborative (LIHC) is a coalition of the region's hospitals, local health departments, academic institutions, community-based organizations, medical societies, health plans, clinics, and others dedicated to improving the health of all Long Islanders.
+Coalition: The Long Island Health Collaborative (LIHC) is a coalition of the region's hospitals, local health departments, academic institutions, community-based organizations, medical societies, health plans, clinics and others dedicated to improving the health of all Long Islanders.
 The LIHC is overseen by the Nassau-Suffolk Hospital Council, the association that represents Long Island's hospitals.
-The LIHC provided oversight and management of the Community Health Needs Assessment processes, including data collection and analysis for the Long Island region (Nassau and Suffolk counties).
+The LIHC provided oversight and management of the Community Health Needs Assessment processes, including data collection and analysis.
+This is done on behalf of the Long Island region (Nassau and Suffolk counties).